mdp-toolkit/mdp-docs/source/tutorial_src/tutorial.rst

 `Python(x,y) <http://www.pythonxy.com>`_ scientific Python
 distribution.

-As the number of its users and contributors is increasing, MDP appears to be a good candidate for becoming a community-driven common repository of user-supplied, freely available, Python implemented data processing algorithms.
+As the number of users and contributors is increasing, MDP appears to be a good candidate for becoming a community-driven common repository of user-supplied, freely available, Python implemented data processing algorithms.